 Friday evening, the first of two Plenary Sessions will officially launch the weekend events.
 Plenary sessions feature inspirational keynote presentations by self advocates and advocates in the Down syndrome community who present on topics of broad interest.

-The General Convention also consists of five workshop cycles, three cycles offered on Saturday and two on Sunday.
+The General Convention also consists of six workshop cycles.
+New this year, the first cycle will be offered on Friday afternoon.
+Then three cycles are offered on Saturday and two on Sunday.
 Each cycle offers a selection of 13 workshops that registrants may attend based on their interest.
 These interactive workshops are provided by the experts – from those who pioneered in early childhood communication, to those who redefined the K-12 classroom and are on the frontier of adult challenges.
 Each workshop is 90 minutes in length.
 Some topics are repeated to give flexibility to attendees.
 In the spring a complete list of workshops will be available, as well as a workshop planner to help organize your selections.

 Another entertaining component of the General Convention is the Film Festival.
 The Film Festival is organized by Gail Williamson, director of Down Syndrome in Arts and Media, and provides an opportunity to view the best films, film clips and documentaries featuring individuals with Down syndrome.
 All films are shown during the workshop cycles.